 Choose Your Days Wisely

-Temperatures below freezing (32°F) and slightly higher temperatures accompanied by wind chill effects are risk factors for hypothermia and frostbite.
+Temperatures below freezing (32°F or 0 C) and slightly higher temperatures accompanied by wind chill effects are risk factors for hypothermia and frostbite.
 Keep an eye on weather forecasts and plan your outdoor activities for the relatively warmer days without snow or rain.

 Appalachian Mountain Club